 Failure to Warn

-Plaintiff Jorja Bentley said in her petition that the Zostavax vaccine’s patient information sheet and label and prescribing information failed to warn of the risk of viral infection.
+The plaintiff says in her petition that the Zostavax vaccine’s patient information sheet and label and prescribing information failed to warn of the risk of viral infection.
 Her complaint referenced several reports that followed the vaccine’s introduction in 2006.
 The reports linked Zostavax to viral infections leading to disease of the central nervous system.

 Shingles Warning Label Added

-Ms. Bentley said in her petition: “Despite this information and the potential correlation between being administered the Zostavax vaccine and developing an infection within a relatively short period of time, leading to the development of shingles or varicella-zoster virus pneumonia, Merck failed to properly address and provide this information both to patients and the medical providers prescribing the vaccine.”
+The plaintiff said in her petition: “Despite this information and the potential correlation between being administered the Zostavax vaccine and developing an infection within a relatively short period of time, leading to the development of shingles or varicella-zoster virus pneumonia, Merck failed to properly address and provide this information both to patients and the medical providers prescribing the vaccine.”

 Shingles Vaccine approved by FDA

 The shingles vaccination is approved by the U.S. Food and Drug Administration for the prevention of shingles in people 60 and older.
-Ms. Bentley received the shot in November 2014, according to her petition.
+The plaintiff received the shot in November 2014, according to her petition.
 Shortly afterwards, she said she developed a headache, dizziness, blurred vision.
 Her complaint said she continues to suffer from injuries to her right eye, elevated blood pressure, headaches, and dizziness.
 She said the only warnings she received with documentation that accompanied the vaccine indicated the possibility of rash and itching at the injection site.

 Vaccine Safety Questioned in Scientific, Medical Journals